Club Motto —”LEAD BY EXAMPLE”

 Our Goal as Country Roads Car Club, is to maintain a non-profit activity that donates time and money to help other community works as a part of its function.
 We are simply a group of auto sport enthusiasts, that help the community and have fun doing it.

 Our first function as a new car club came as a cry for help from the Mayor of Bolivar Heights, West Va.
 Locust Grove Rest Home’s freezer when out and all of their food was destroyed.
 Country Roads Car Club established (2) poker hand road rally events, earned $650 and gave all earnings to the rest home for food.

 Country Roads Car Club sponsors a project created by club president Ron Nowell called “The Haunted Fairground.”
 This haunted house event has taken place every October at the Jefferson County Fairground for 16 years now.
 This project has donated $127,868.00 to local Jefferson County Charities.

-Our car club has presented: Cabin Fever Poker Hand Rallies, Spring Car Shows at Harpers Ferry Flea Market, the Summer Car Shows at Jefferson County Fairgrounds, The Legends and Folklore Rallies, a.k.a Ghost Encounter Road Rallies, The Haunted Fairground haunted house, and of course the Cone Zone Cruise-In every Friday night 6:00 PM to 9:00 PM, April to Sept., at Sommerset Shopping Center, Rt.
-340 in Charles Town, West Va.———Request for food donations to all events to support Jefferson County Community Ministries Food Pantry, Charles Town, WV.
+In the past , our car club has presented: Cabin Fever Poker Hand Rallies, Spring Car Shows at Harpers Ferry Flea Market, the Summer Car Shows at Jefferson County Fairgrounds, The Legends and Folklore Rallies, a.k.a Ghost Encounter Road Rallies and up until 2016 The Haunted Fairground Haunted House.
+We currently host a Cruise-In every Friday night 5:00 PM to 8:00 PM, April to Sept., at Potomac Market Village off of Rt.
+340 in Charles Town, West Va.——— We collect food donations at ALL of our events to support Jefferson County Community Ministries Food Pantry, Charles Town, WV.

 In 2008, Country Roads Car Club donated $1000 to the James Rumsey Technical Institute – Automotive Shop to upgrade tools and obtain shop supplies.